rmkellogg/hbase-lite-rest-client/README.md

                             .withSleepTime(1000)
                             //.withAllowSelfSignedCertificates(false)

-                            // Set these for use of Kerberos
+                            // Set these for use of Kerberos, Principal and Keytab
                             //.withUseKerberos(true)
                             //.withKeyTabLocation("/etc/security/keytabs/hbase.security.keytab")
                             //.withUserPrincipal("hbase/hostname@REALM.COM")

+                            // Set these for use of Kerberos and external kinit
+                            //.withUseKerberos(true)

                             // With explicit HttpClient but normally not required
                             //.withHttpClient(httpClient)